Amla Power – DIY Spicy Shampoo

 *sip of water*

 One note though on the formulation issues for adding powders to a formulation like a shampoo: unless the viscosity of the shampoo is extremely high, the powders will deposit to the bottom of it (maybe in a day or a week or few weeks, but they will eventually!).
-Adding powders to a formulation is hazardous to its stability, also it would be adviseable to use the higher percentage of your preserving system as well as adding some antioxidant.
+Adding powders to a formulation is also hazardous to its stability, also it would be adviseable to use the higher percentage of the preserving system as well as adding some antioxidant.

 Enough words now, let’s get to the recipe! 😀